kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/metadata/navigation/jetpack/usage.md

+## Overview

+The integration comes with a simple API for easier usage of Jetpack Navigation.
+The API is available under the package `core.ui.navigation`.

 ## Create Destination

-The template provides a simple API for easier integration with Jetpack Navigation.
-It is available under the `core.ui.navigation` package.

 To create your own destination, utilize the provided template `app.userflow.template.TemplateDestination`.